How to survive if russia uses nukes in Ukraine

 - Children aged 5 to 14 years: 20 drops.

 Children under five years of age should not take iodine orally.
-In this case, the required dosage of iodine should be diluted with water and applied to different areas of the skin with iodine mesh.
+In this case, the required dosage of iodine should be diluted with water and applied to different areas of the skin with an iodine mesh.